jambalong/portfolio/src/_posts/2025-11-05-rails-kamal-7-deployment-errors.md

 `PG::UndefinedTable: ERROR: relation "solid_queue_recurring_tasks" does not exist`

-I knew I had set up the database, however the error meant the tables Solid Queue was expecting simply didn't exist.
+I knew I had set up the database; however, the error meant the tables Solid Queue were expecting simply didn't exist.
 I thought the `db:prepare` command alone would handle everything, but it seemed like it only set up the *connection*, and not the actual **structure** of the database on the production server.
 The database was connected, but it was simply empty!

 To fix this, I manually told the server to run the database migrations, which is what creates all the tables.
 Thus, the fix was running this specific command using Kamal to execute it remotely: